ppeetteerrs/personal-website/content/post/2020-10/tinkering_with_zephyr_rtos/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
     First off, we have to install PlatformIO on VSCode and create a new project.
-We can either choose the configurations from the GUI or enter them (like a true programmer) manually into <code>platformio.ini</code>.
+We can either choose the configurations from the GUI or enter them (like a true programmer) manually into `platformio.ini`.
 Throughout this project, I had two PlatformIO projects open in my VSCode workspace: one using Zephyr RTOS and one using Arduino.
 It is often very helpful to check your logic and connections using the simple Arduino framework before battling with Zephyr.
   </p>
 </div>